-How does Cleerline fiber compare to standard fiber?
+How does Cleerline fiber compare to traditional fiber?

-Cleerline fibers meet all of the standard performance requirements and specifications that other standard glass types adhere to within their specific categories.
-In most all cases Cleerline fiber not only meets but exceeds these specifications, some exponentially—bend strength and durability being just a few examples.
+Cleerline SSF™ fibers meet or exceend the standard performance requirements of traditional fiber types within their specific categories.
+In almost all cases, Cleerline fiber not only meets but exceeds these specifications, some exponentially—bend strength and durability being just a few examples.

 What is the difference between distribution cable construction and Micro Distribution cable construction?

-Micro Distribution cable does not utilize a 900um tight buffer within the construction.
+Micro Distribution cable does not utilize a 900 µm tight buffer within the construction.